 Transfer students will be evaluated on an individual basis.
-Transfer students' G.P.A. for admission to upper-division nursing courses is computed from:
+The transfer student's G.P.A. for admission to upper-division nursing courses is computed from:

-- [1] All credits accepted in transfer toward the nursing degree. - [2] Credits earned while at the University of Portland.
+[1] All credits accepted in transfer toward the nursing degree.

+[2] Credits earned while at the University of Portland.

 Computer experience/literacy (ability to use a PC for word processing, e-mail, and access to the Internet) is required.
-The School of Nursing is projecting that all students beginning upper-division coursework will have the requirement for a pre-approved notebook computer and PDA for use throughout the upper-division nursing program.